Photosynq/helpers/docs/documentation.md

 ## MathMEDIAN

 Calculate the median from an array of numbers.
-The function fails, if the array is empty or has invalid values.
+The function fails if the array is empty or has invalid values.

 ### Parameters